11 Boxer Dog Health Issues Owners Should Know

 • whining/moaning

 Treatment: Surgery is often required.
 Prevention is the BEST treatment.
 Care should be taken NOT to allow your dog to partake in strenuous exercise before or after eating.
-Dogs should not be allowed to “inhale” their food too fast (there are bowls that can slow a dogs eating).
+Dogs should be fed smaller meals and not allowed to “inhale” their food too fast (there are bowls that can slow a dogs eating).

 Weakened Heart